-Responsibility Action Authorized Agency 1.
-Submits Form CS-944 (Application for Persons with Disabilities and [Michigan Request for Reasonable Accommodation in the Written, Electronic, and Rehabilitation 🗸 Other Appraisal Process), Form CS-630 (Application for Twelve-month Services, Michigan Trial Appointment Program for Persons with Disabilities), and Form Commission for the CS-102 (Application).
-The forms must include the: Blind, or Veterans' a.
-Classification and appraisal method.
-Administration] b.
+Responsibility Action Authorized Agency [Michigan Rehabilitation Services, Michigan Commission for the Blind, or Veterans' Administration] Submits Form CS-944 (Application for Persons with Disabilities and Request for Reasonable Accommodation in the Written, Electronic, and Other Appraisal Process), Form CS-630 (Application for Twelve-month Trial Appointment Program for Persons with Disabilities), and Form CS-102 (Application).
+The forms must include the: a.
+Classification and appraisal method. b.
 Identification of the disability and the rationale for the certification. c.
 Signature of the counselor.
-Civil Service 2.
-Reviews the applications to determine if the applicant is eligible for the program.
-3. If the applicant is eligible for the program: a.
+Civil Service Reviews the applications to determine if the applicant is eligible for the program.
+If the applicant is eligible for the program: a.
 Includes applicant in applicant pools for which qualified. b.
 Sends notification letter to the applicant.